-8601 Adelphi Road, College Park, MD, 20740-6001, • 1-86-NARA-NARA • 1-866-272-6272
+8601 Adelphi Road, College Park, MD, 20740-6001, • 1-86-N ARA-NARA • 1-866-272-6272 --- ---------------------------

 Place an editorial cartoon on the overhead, projector (from internet) or pass out hard copies to class.
 Purpose 1.
 What is the purpose of this editorial cartoon: to inform, entertain or persuade?
 Event What specific event is the cartoon referring to? a.
 What are the major health care issues that are being referred to?
-Visuals List the objects or people you see in the cartoon.
+Visuals List the objects or people you see in the cartoon. a.
 Identify specific health care positions, locations, tools, etc. What symbols (Uncle Sam, Donkey, Dollar Sign, Greed, TV/Media, Statues, Locations, include those specific to health care) are used in the cartoon?
 What do the symbols mean?
 Message Identify the cartoon caption and /or title.
 Read the words or phrases used.
 (Are any specific to health care?)
 Note any important dates or numbers in the cartoon.
 Note any adjectives that describe the emotions portrayed.
 Describe any actions taking place in the cartoon.
 What is the main idea of the cartoon?
 What does the cartoonist want us to understand?
 What is he/she implying?
 What can we infer based on the cartoonist's clues, our own experiences, and logic?
 What is the cartoonist's bias?
 Facts What can you identify as facts within the cartoon?
 What are the visual details of the cartoon?
-Opinions What opinions are represented in this cartoon?
-Symbolism Are symbols, simple objects, used to stand for larger concepts or ideas?
-Which are specific to health care?
-Exaggeration 1.
-Are some of the physical characteristics of people or things exaggerated in ord make a point? a.
+Opinions 1.
+What opinions are represented in this cartoon?
+Symbolism Exaggeration geration 1.
+Are some of the physical characteristics of people or things exaggerated in order make a point? a.
 Facial characteristics and clothing are some of the most commonly exaggerated characteristics.
 Labeling Analogy Does the cartoonist use an analogy, the comparison between two unlike things, in the cartoon?
-If so, what two situations does the cartoon compare?
+If so, what two situations does the cartoon compare? a.
 Once you understand the main analogy, decide if this comparison makes the cartoonist's point clearly.
 Impact How does this cartoon make you feel, and why?
 What persuasive techniques were used in the cartoon?
-Questions 1.
-Is there anything that you do not understand about the cartoon?
+1. Is there anything that you do not understand about the cartoon?

-Activity 3 (1.5 hours)

-Instruct the students to use the following guide to analyze and summarize several editorial cartoons.
+Activity 3 (1.5 hours) Instruct the students to use the following guide to analyze and summarize several editorial cartoons.